 - Swallowing difficulties

 or weakness of one or both sides of the body

-- Loss of interest in activities
+Depression, which may cause a loss of interest in activities

 - Tremors, loss of coordination, loss of trunk mobility

 The symptoms of vascular dementia can resemble other causes of dementia, such as

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Pictures may be taken of your brain and bodily structures.
 This can be done with:

 Your heart and brain activity may be evaluated.
 This can be done with:

 Your bodily fluids may be tested.
 This can be done with blood tests.